awslabs/autonomous-driving-data-framework/modules/core/eks/README.md

         - unique-ingress-host-and-path
 ```

+#### IAM integration

+EKS integrates with AWS Identity and Access Management (IAM) to control access to Kubernetes resources.
+IAM policies can be used to control access to Kubernetes API server and resources.
+EKS also supports role-based access control (RBAC), which allows you to define fine-grained access controls for users and groups.
+As of now we defined three roles, more roles can be added and refined as the requirements:
+1. Admin role - allows full access to the namespaced and cluster-wide resources of EKS
+2. Poweruser role - allows CRUD operations for namespaced resources of the EKS cluster
+3. Read-only role - allows read operations for namespaced resources of the EKS cluster

 #### Logging & Monitoring

 - We have enabled [CloudWatch Container Insights](https://docs.aws.amazon.com/prescriptive-guidance/latest/implementing-logging-monitoring-cloudwatch/kubernetes-eks-metrics.html) by default as the standard practise for ingesting Cluster metrics to AWS CloudWatch